Skip to main content

 Supporting a local economy means spending your traveler’s money so that it benefits the local economy rather than non-local corporate-like businesses (hotels or retail chains) or corrupt government businesses like Myanmar’s Junta Military-owned hotels, travel agencies etc.

-SIT traveler’s may have to investigate closely to navigate this good & bad range.
+Solo traveler's may have to investigate closely to navigate this good & bad range.
 Ask ‘local’ hostel staff.

-SITs independent perception of a perk is whatever ‘indulgence’ price they wish to pay for: more expensive hostel’s single room, a classy restaurant dinner, or a 1st class long-distance bus seat.
+Solo traveler's independent perception of a perk is whatever ‘indulgence’ price they wish to pay for: more expensive hostel’s single room, a classy restaurant dinner, or a 1st class long-distance bus seat.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SIT travelers span the gamut of prices.
+Independent solo traveler's span the gamut of prices.

 OTOH, being the hypocrite I am, I rode China & India’s 4th Class ‘hard seat’ once for experience, but thereafter my bony butt wanted padding of 2nd or 1st class seat.
 Same with long-distance bus rides: 1st class seat definitely most comfortably sleep-worthy.

-Currency fluency: SIT travelers must skillfully & quickly learn to determine USD value of an item priced in the host country’s local currency so you can quickly determine it's worth to you relative to USD$1 or $10. [pplk: Resource: Soft: ]
+Currency fluency: solo travelers must skillfully & quickly learn to determine USD value of an item priced in the host country’s local currency so you can quickly determine it's worth to you relative to USD$1 or $10. [pplk: Resource: Soft: ]

 Subscribe!